 This intensive course is designed to emphasize listening, speaking, reading and writing.
 Grammatical structures, vocabulary and readings are presented as tools for developing communications skills.
 The course also aims to foster culture awareness of the Spanish-speaking world.
-Completion of this course with a C- minus or higher will earn credit for SP 101 and SP 102.
 The course will be taught in the target language.
 This course has a required community based learning component.